RedisGraph/RedisGraph/docs/client_spec.md

 [ColumnType](https://github.com/RedisGraph/RedisGraph/blob/ff108d7e21061025166a35d29be1a1cb5bac6d55/src/resultset/formatters/resultset_formatter.h#L14-L19) indicates what type of value is held in each column (more formally, that offset into each row of the result set).
 Each entry in the header row will be a 2-array, with this enum in the first position and the column name string in the second.

 [PropertyType](https://github.com/RedisGraph/RedisGraph/blob/ff108d7e21061025166a35d29be1a1cb5bac6d55/src/resultset/formatters/resultset_formatter.h#L21-L28) indicates the data type (such as integer or string) of each returned scalar value.
-Each scalar values is emitted as a 2-array, with this enum in the first position and the actual value in th second.
+Each scalar values is emitted as a 2-array, with this enum in the first position and the actual value in the second.
 A column can consist exclusively of scalar values, such as both of the columns created by `RETURN a.value, 'this literal string'`.
 Each property on a graph entity also has a scalar as its value, so this construction is nested in each value of the properties array when a column contains a node or relationship.

 ## Decoding the result set